Unity-Technologies/UnityRenderStreaming/README_EN.md

 ## Operating Environment

-Functionality confirmed with Unity 2019.1.
-Currently only runs in a Windows 64bit environment.
+This solution is compatible with Unity 2019.1.
+Currently it only runs in a Windows 64-bit environment.
-Unity 2018.3 relies on the [New Input System](https://github.com/Unity-Technologies/InputSystem), so this solution cannot be used.
+Unity 2018.3 relies on the [New Input System](https://github.com/Unity-Technologies/InputSystem), so it is incompatible with this solution.

 ### Supported Browsers

-Browser support depends on each browser's WebRTC support status.
+Browser support depends on the status of each browser's WebRTC support.

 - Desktop Chrome
 - Desktop Firefox
 - Desktop Safari
 - Android Chrome
-- iOS Safai
+- iOS Safari

 ### License